Adalab/modulo-4-evaluacion-final-bpw-Mariaguerrero95/README.md

 ## Credits

-This project was created by the student María Guerrero
+This project was created by the student María Guerrero and thanks to Professor Ana from Adalab.